 Response to Global Food Price Crisis.
-In response to the 2008 food crisis, the World Bank launched the Global Food Price Crisis Response Program (GFRP) to provide immediate relief to countries hard hit by high food prices.
-The GFRP has reached nearly 70 million people in 49 countries—through $1.6 billion in emergency support—directly for farming, for example, for seeds and fertilizer, and for social safety nets such as emergency school feeding programs.
-From July 2012 onwards, the Bank’s emergency response is channeled through the International Development Association’s Crisis Response Window and the recently approved Immediate Response Mechanism that will provide the basis for emergency assistance in the future.
+In response to the 2008 food crisis, the Bank launched the Global Food Price Crisis Response Program (GFRP) to provide relief to countries hit by high food prices.
+The GFRP has reached nearly 70 million people in 49 countries—through $1.6 billion in emergency funds for farming, seeds and fertilizer, and emergency school feeding programs.

 Global Agriculture and Food Security Program.
 The Bank administers the Global Agriculture and Food Security Program (GAFSP), which supports country-led agriculture and food security plans and helps to promote investments, especially for smallholder farmers.
 So far, nine countries and the Gates Foundation have pledged about $1.4 billion over three years, with $1.2 billion received.

 Community Driven Development.
-This approach gives control over planning decisions and investment resources to community groups and local governments.
-Our rural livelihoods projects promote inclusive growth and address the challenges of reducing rural poverty by supporting representative institutions of the poor in rural areas.
-For example, the Sujala project in Karnataka, India, is boosting agricultural competitiveness by organizing communities to manage their watershed and natural resource base, while introducing new crops and technologies to help increase production options.
+This approach gives community groups and local governments control over planning decisions and investment resources.
+Our rural livelihoods projects promote inclusive growth and address rural poverty by supporting representative institutions of the rural poor.
+The Sujala project in India is boosting agricultural competitiveness by organizing communities to manage their watersheds, while introducing new crops and technologies to increase production.

 Water for Agriculture.
-Worldwide, about 70% of freshwater is used for agriculture.
-The World Bank is increasing investments that target the policy, technical and governance aspects of agricultural water use.
-Our efforts include: increasing emphasis on promoting smallholder irrigation development, improving wastewater use in agriculture, and achieving water savings while minimizing impacts on agricultural production and incomes.
+Worldwide, about 70% of freshwater is used by agriculture.
+The Bank is increasing investments that target the policy, technical and governance aspects of agricultural water management.
+Our efforts include: promoting smallholder irrigation development, modernizing large irrigation schemes, and improving irrigation water use amidst growing competition for water resources.

 Cultivating Innovation.
-Farmers and entrepreneurs must innovate to cope with food price volatility and climate change, to meet rising demand, and to be able to seize new business opportunities.
-In addition to increased lending to agricultural research, advisory and extension services, and agricultural competitiveness, the World Bank has developed operational guidance, tools, and investment options including good practices to encourage investment in ICT integration and agricultural innovation.
+Innovation helps farmers and entrepreneurs boost productivity to meet rising demand, cope with food price volatility and climate change and seize new business opportunities.
+In addition to increased lending to agricultural research, advisory and extension services, and agricultural competitiveness, the World Bank has developed operational guidance and tools including good practices to encourage investment in ICT integration and agricultural innovation.

 Land Tenure.
-Inappropriate land policies are a serious constraint on economic and social development.
-Actions to improve security, access, and transferability of land increase the value of household assets, generate higher levels of investment and agricultural productivity, and facilitate access to credit.
-World Bank support enabled Bolivia to demarcate and title approximately 2.8 million hectares of land, and helped Malawi facilitate access to land for over 15,000 families.
+Improved security, access, and transferability of land generate higher levels of agricultural productivity.
+World Bank support helped Malawi facilitate access to land for over 15,000 families.

 Agriculture Finance.
-Access to key financial services such as payments, savings, and credit is critical to the development of the agriculture sector.
-The World Bank supports projects that aim to increase such access.
-It also generates, disseminates, and facilitates sharing of knowledge on innovations, good practices, and sustainable business models in agriculture finance.
-AgriFin, a World Bank initiative supported by the Bill and Melinda Gates Foundation, is working to demonstrate that all levels of the agricultural value chain, including smallholders, can be financed profitably.
+The Bank supports increasing access to financial services--such as credit and payments--that help grow the agriculture sector.
+It also facilitates knowledge sharing on innovations, good practices, and sustainable business models in agriculture finance.
+AgriFin works to demonstrate that all levels of the agricultural value chain, including smallholders, can be financed profitably.

 Mainstreaming Gender to Enhance Relevance and Impact.
-On average, women comprise 43% of the agricultural labor force in developing countries, and in agriculture-based economies this figure is often over 50%.
-However, women have less access to productive assets like land and services.
-This severely hampers growth and development impact of investments.
-The World Bank has recognized this gender gap and is mainstreaming gender into its regular business practices including lending operations, tracking outcomes, and learning from analytical work.
+Women are 43% of the agricultural labor force in developing countries.
+This figure is close to 50% in Sub-Saharan Africa, and in agriculture-based economies this figure can top 50%.
+However, women have less access to land and services like extension, training and credit, which severely hampers growth.
+To reduce the gender gap, the Bank is mainstreaming gender in its agriculture work, including lending, tracking outcomes, and learning from analytical work.